 Over the past 20 years, Jewish poverty has grown much faster than the Jewish community as a whole.
 According to the Jewish Community Study of New York: 2011 Special Report on Poverty, nearly half (47%) of all Jewish people living in New York City are considered poor or near-poor.
 The high cost of Kosher foods also makes it difficult for Jewish families to uphold their traditions with dignity.

 Food Bank For New York City is taking steps to meet the increased need across the city’s diverse Jewish Community.
-By partnering with our network of nearly 40 Kosher agencies, last year Food Bank distributed 11.5 million Kosher meals.
-During Hurricane Sandy alone, Food Bank delivered 890,000 meals and additional capacity-building funds to Kosher agencies in affected areas as part of our disaster response and long-term recovery efforts.
+By partnering with our network of more than 40 Kosher agencies, last year Food Bank distributed 4.5 million Kosher meals.
+During Hurricane Sandy, Food Bank delivered more than 2 million Kosher meals in affected areas as part of our disaster response and long-term recovery efforts.

 For those who need assistance or need to be connected to one of our Kosher agencies, visit Food Bank For New York City’s Food Program Locator.